botniedata/Java/README.md

 ```
 Multi line comment
 ```
-/* Multi-line comments are accomplised with forward slash and asteriskand then asterisk forward slash */
+/* Multi-line comments are accomplised with forward slash and asterisk and then asterisk forward slash */
 ```
 HTML documentation multi line comment
 ```